bernardosulzbach/bernardosulzbach.github.io/algorithms/monotone-chain-for-convex-hulls.md

 of the ordered set is positively oriented, pop out the last point of the partial hull.
 This new point should then be added to the hull.

-The "pseudocode" for this procedure is given below, it will likely make the concept clearer
+The code for this procedure is given below.

 ```python
 for p in points: